cunarist/rinf/README.md

 All platforms available with Flutter are [tested](https://github.com/cunarist/rust-in-flutter/actions/workflows/build_test.yaml?query=branch%3Amain) and supported.
 Challenging build settings are automatically handled by this package.

-- ✅ Linux: Tested and Supported
+- ✅ Linux: Tested and supported
-- ✅ Android: Tested and Supported
+- ✅ Android: Tested and supported
-- ✅ Windows: Tested and Supported
+- ✅ Windows: Tested and supported
-- ✅ macOS: Tested and Supported
+- ✅ macOS: Tested and supported
-- ✅ iOS: Tested and Supported
+- ✅ iOS: Tested and supported
-- ✅ Web: Tested and Supported
+- ✅ Web: Tested and supported

 ## 🚀 Benefits